siduction/sidu-manual/data/en/0717-systemd-boot_en.md

 ### systemd-boot and Btrfs

 The Btrfs file system, especially in conjunction with snapper, offers the possibility of restoring a defective system to a previous state.
 In this context, the relocation of the `/boot` directory to a separate partition required by sd-boot is a hindrance.
 The `/boot` directory is an essential part of the operating system and should not be moved to a partition or subvolume in connection with Btrfs.
 This is because it is not covered by snapshots of the root file system.

-With the *siduction-btrfs* package, siduction is able to create menu entries for all kernels contained in the rollback target during a *rollback*.
-Menu entries for other snapshots are not available.
-The user can therefore decide for himself whether he wants to use sd-boot when installing the system on Btrfs.
+Nevertheless, siduction with the package *siduction-btrfs* is able to create menu entries for all kernels contained in the rollback target after a rollback.
+In addition, the standard boot entry then boots into the rollback target.
+However, menu entries for other snapshots are not available.

+The *siduction-btrfs* package is not tied to a specific boot manager.
+This means that the user can decide for themselves whether they want to switch to sd-boot when installing the system on Btrfs.

 ### Further information